 Enter pertinent details of the remote SFTP server.
 The most commonly used parameters include the Hostname/IP address, Port number (normally 22 for SFTP), Username, and Password.

 You also need to specify the Local File you want to upload.
-Because we want to upload each file that's added into the monitored directory, the best way to go about this would be to use the %File% variable.
+Because we want to upload each file that's added into the monitored directory or subfolder, the best way to go about this would be to use the %File% variable.
 The value of the %File% variable in this particular context is the local path of the file that was recently added to the directory.

 If multiple files are added to the directory, then the value of the %File% variable will change.
 Each instance of the Directory Monitor File Added event will correspondingly have its own value for the %File% variable.

-Lastly, you can specify the remote directory where the files will be uploaded to.
+Lastly, you can specify the remote directory where the files will be uploaded.
 In our case, we just used the forward slash (/) to specify that we want the files to be uploaded to the remote user account's root directory.

 Once you're done, click OK.